eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ### Advanced options

 In advanced options menu, user can select a __single product__ to be used as search criteria (a list of standard names for variables is available [here](ocdb-standard-field-unit.md)).

-The wavelength option allows to filter __hyperspectral__ and __multispectral__ measurements. __Water depth__ threshold
+The wavelength option allows to filter __hyperspectral__ and __multispectral__ measurements.
+However, the categorisation of datasets as multi- or hyperspectral according to SEABASS is not implemented yet.

-can also be set (when provided in metadata).
+__Water depth__ threshold can also be set (when provided in metadata).
+Water depth must be specified by the mandatory metadata header water_depth.

 Finally, measurements taken in optically shallow waters can be either excluded or selected.
+This characteristic can be defined in the metadata header field "data_use_warning" by stating "/data_use_warning=optically_shallow".

 ![](static/webui/advanced_options.png)